 We know that electromagnetic waves are composed of electric and magnetic fields.
 Also, the charged particles present in the layers of the ionosphere have their own electric field.
 So, when EMW is allowed to be propagated through the earth’s atmosphere then the field of the EMW and the charged particles interact with each other.
 And this leads to cause reflection of the electromagnetic wave by the atmosphere.

 More simply we can say this as TIR taking place in the atmosphere.

-- We know that when light propagates from denser to rarer medium with an angle equal or greater than a critical angle then it gets reflected back towards the same medium.
+- We know that when light propagates from a denser to a rarer medium with an angle equal to or greater than a critical angle then it gets reflected back towards the same medium.
 This is referred as Total Internal Reflection.

 In a similar way when the transmitting antenna transmits the electromagnetic wave with a certain angle (equal or greater than critical angle) then due to ionization on the earth’s atmosphere it gets reflected back towards the surface of the earth.
 This causes the reception of the reflected signals by the receiving antenna.

 It is to be noted here that the field in the atmospheric layer must be sufficiently large so that it can allow reflection of the electromagnetic waves through it.
 This is so because it may be possible that a high-frequency wave may not be reflected by the lower region of the ionosphere.

 However, with upward movement, even the high-frequency wave will get reflected due to a higher degree of ionization.